For engineering firms

 Why engineering firms.

 The work matters.
 Engineering firms work in the physical world: energy, buildings, infrastructure.
-As more and more things go digital, the physical work still needs better tools.
+As that work becomes more data-heavy and compliance-heavy, the firms doing it need better internal systems.

 I've worked with engineering firms before and enjoyed it.
-The teams were practical and got stuff done.
+The teams were practical, technical, and focused on work that has to stand up in the real world.

 Your firm